Fuyukai/ndspacker/README.rst

 in the current directory.

 Only ELF ARM9 images are supported, but for the ARM7 this can either be an ELF image or a donor Nitro ROM to take the ARM7 from.
+If no ARM7 is specified, then a stub infinite loop ARM7 will be included instead.

 The ARM9 *must* be linked at the start of main memory i.e. ``0x2000000``.